swissup/swissup.github.io/m2/extensions/firecheckout/configuration/analytics.md

 ## Result Example

-Google Analytics for Ecommerce is not working in real-time, so you have to wait a day to see yout first results.
+Google Analytics for Ecommerce is not working in real-time, so you have to wait a bit to see yout first results.
 Here is how it should look like:

 ![Checkout Behavior](/images/m2/firecheckout/analytics/checkout-behavior.png)